shoestringlab/gadget-ui/README.md

 This library uses [semver](http://semver.org/) version numbering.

-v 5.3.0
+v 6.0.0

 This release adds ES6 module support.
 Use /dist/gadget-ui.es6.js for ES6 module support.
 See /test/floatingpane.htm and /test/fileuploader.htm for example usage.
+Version has been upped to 6.0.0 to mark the inclusion of ES6 module support.

 v 5.2.1